aleeusgr/potential-robot/README.md

 # potential-robot

-An option smart contract;
-lockAda (owner Pkh, nft, deadline);
-claimAda (nft): not after deadline?

-I'll suggest starting a lightweight outline of testable expectations.
+lightweight outline of testable expectations.

 Formatting test files using that kind of outline provides good organization and structure for the testing code.